The loss reserve reporting process often leaves little time to consider more engaging ways to communicate the valuable information uncovered.

 Computers revolutionized the loss reserving process some 40 years ago, moving a cumbersome paper-based process to more efficient spreadsheets.
 And while the process has been refined over the years, it has largely remained frozen in time since then.
 The same, however, cannot be said for the risks and markets in which insurers operate.

-Over the years, evolving regulatory and market forces have raised the bar on the level of sophistication expected in insurers’ analyses, but actuaries’ technological resources to meet these expectations have not always kept pace.
+Over the years, evolving regulatory and market forces have raised the bar on the level of sophistication expected in insurers’ analyses, but the actuarial software and technical resources available to meet these expectations have not always kept pace.
 The result is a process that is under stress.
 Mired by repetition, lower-value manual tasks, and time-consuming reviews, loss reserving is overdue for a change.

 Each reporting period, far too much of actuaries’ time is spent performing routine tasks like adding or deleting diagonals from loss triangles, dragging and dropping formulas, relinking a complicated web of spreadsheets, and then checking that all the templates are up to date, in sync, and consistent.